wangleon/gamse/docs/manual.foces.rst

 Flat Fielding Correction
 ------------------------
-FOCES users usually take different group of flat fielding frames with different exposure times, to illustrate different regions of the CCD.
+FOCES users usually take different groups of flat fielding frames with different exposure times, to optimize signal-to-noise in different regions of the CCD.
-`GASME` combines flat fieldings with the same exposure times, and assigns an independent name ``flat_XX`` for each combined flat image, where ``XX`` is the exposure time.
+`GASME` combines flat field images with the same exposure time, and assigns an independent name ``flat_XX`` for each combined flat image, where ``XX`` is the exposure time.
-For example, ``flat_1.5`` means all the flat fielding frames have the expsosure time of 1.5 seconds.
+For example, ``flat_1.5`` is the combination of all the flat field frames having the exposure time of 1.5 seconds.
-After combination, flat images with different exposure times are mosaiced together to generate a master flat image, usually named ``flat``.
+These combined flat images are then stitched together in a mosaic way to optimize for signal-to-noise in different regions of the CCD generating the so-called master flat image, which is by default named ``flat``.
-The stitching lines are some curves lying between échlle orders, and can be determined automatically by the software.
+The stitching lines are some curves lying between échlle the orders and are determined automatically by the software.

 Background Correction
 ---------------------